klevan/klevan.github.io/cv/index.md

 **National Ecological Observatory Network:** Staff Scientist (Current)

-Principal scientist heading the Insect Ecology sampling program for an NSF-funded national observatory.
+Principal scientist heading the Insect Ecology sampling program for an NSF-funded national observatory

 * Develops pipelines and scripts to deliver quality data products on a public data portal; algorithms performed numerous QA/QC checks and modifications on raw data
 * Co-manages a large (~100 full-time, ~400 seasonal) team of technicians implementing collection protocols in the continental US, Alaska, Hawaii and Puerto Rico